 Echo the formality with a polished silver or brass buckle.
 Clean lines and a simple rectangular shape maintain the refined aesthetic.

-Get the fit right – snug but not tight.
-You want some give for comfort sitting long hours at an office.
+Get the fit right—snug but not tight.
+You want some for comfort when sitting for long hours at an office.

 Smart Casual Style